RRC-intake-DavidNesca/Assignment1/README.md

 - Allows for users to better manage large project by simplifying commands
 - Increases save storage space for larger projects

+## Purpose of the following Git Commands

+- `git init`: Initializes the git Repository
+- `git status`: Gets the status of git Repository
+- `git add`: Add files to the staging area
+- `git commit`: Commit a message to Repository
+- `git push`: push something to the remote Repository
+- `git pull`: Pull something from the remote Repository
+- `git log`: Displays log of the Repository
+- `git branch`: show all branches
+- `git merge`: Merge branches
+- `git checkout`: Switch branch